aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/staking-pool-operations.md

 The validator set is updated at every epoch change.
 You will see your validator node joining the validator set only in the next epoch.
 Both validator and validator fullnode will start syncing once your validator is in the validator set.

 :::tip When is next epoch?
-Run the command `aptos node get-stake-pool` as shown in [Checking your stake pool information](#checking-your-stake-pool-information).
-You can also follow these steps: [How to find out when the next epoch starts](../../../issues-and-workarounds.md#how-to-find-out-when-the-next-epoch-starts).
+You can see it on the [Aptos Explorer](https://explorer.aptoslabs.com/validators) or by running the command `aptos node get-stake-pool` as shown in [Checking your stake pool information](#checking-your-stake-pool-information).
 :::

 ### 6. Check the validator set